OAI/OpenAPI-Specification/versions/2.0.md

 <a name="swaggerPaths"/>paths | [Paths Object](#pathsObject) | **Required.** The available opereations for the API. **NB: the description will be expanded once the Paths Object is described.** It is valid to have an empty Paths Object if no APIs are exposed (for security reasons).
 <a name="swaggerDefinitions"/>definitions | [Definitions Object](#definitionsObject) | The schema definitions of the models as used throughout the specification.
 <a name="swaggerSecurity"/>security | ??? | **NB: To be completed once the schema is available**
+<a name="swaggerTags"/>tags | [[Tag Object](#tagObject)] | A list of tags used by the specification with additional metadata.
+The order of the tags can be used to reflect on their order by the parsing tools.
+Not all tags that are used by the [Operation Object](#operationObject) must be declared.
+The tags that are not declared may be organized randomly or based on the tools' logic.

 ##### Object Example:
 **TODO: add sample** **